African art > African Statues > Lega Statues

 Watch the video

-Relative to a Lega proverb, with two or more heads, this statuette would always illustrate the need for a global view of events, and therefore the prudence, wisdom and impartiality that should result from it.
-(Biebuyck 1973)
+Relative to a Lega proverb, endowed with two or more heads, this statuette would always illustrate the need for a global vision of events, and thus the prudence, wisdom and impartiality that should result from it (Biebuyck 1973).

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 You could also be interested by these items